moccalatte/little-ghost/README.md

 - **Detailed Logging**: Activities are logged to files for easy debugging.
 - **Per-Admin Conversation Logs**: Every wizard interaction is saved in `logs/wizard/users/{telegram_id}.log` for easy review.
 - **Automated QA**: The Admin menu provides sequential automated testing to ensure all userbot commands remain functional after changes.
+- **Keyword Rules 🎯**: Auto Reply & Watcher now support word-specific matches, AND/OR combinations, and a kid-friendly wizard flow to configure them safely.

 ---